rahulsaddy/rahulsaddy/README.md

 Welcome to my GitHub.
 I develop data analysis and modeling solutions for businesses using the latest technologies

 ## 🚀 Tech Focus
-- Agentic AI to develop and test Analytical solutions
+- Agentic AI to develop and test Analytical and Data Science solutions
 - Develop and Implement ML Pipelines to operationalize models

 ## 🔧 Recent Projects